 He entertained at his Palm Beach clubs until 1952, in Paris, and on his yacht in the south of France – with guests including top drawer playboys and playgirls such as Zsa Zsa Gabor, Porfirio Rubirosa, Aly Khan, and David Niven’s old cohort Errol Flynn.

-Carl died on 20th April 1957, aged 40.
+After a long exile, Carl returned to Sweden in March 1957 and died on 20th April 1957, aged 40.
 His death was reported in the US press:

 “International society was shocked to hear that wealthy Swedish playboy Carl Tersmeden, an ex-husband of the present Mrs David Niven died of a heart attack in Stockholm.”